Bremen Motorhome Rental in Germany

-Known within Germany as the freedom-loving city-state and for its legendary protector, the UNESCO-listed statue of Roland (of The Song of Roland fame), Bremen takes the visitor back to 15th century if the 10-meter statue and the Markplatz (market square) are any indication.
-Located mid-way between the Dutch border and Hamburg, Bremen is also close to both of Germany’s northern coastlines: the North Sea on its west and the Baltic on its east, destinations that can be better explored on a motorhome rental in Bremen.
+Known within Germany as the freedom-loving city-state and for its legendary protector, the UNESCO-listed statue of Roland (of The Song of Roland fame); Bremen takes the visitor back to 15th century if the 10-meter statue and the Markplatz (market square) are any indication.
+Located mid-way between the Dutch border and Hamburg, Bremen is also close to both of Germany’s northern coastlines; the North Sea on its west and the Baltic on its east.
+Destinations that can be easily explored on a Bremen motorhome rental.

 Explore Bremen by Motorhome Rental

 A few kilometres downstream the port of Bremerhaven, Bremen straddles the River Weser for a couple of kilometres across, and hugs its banks for 10 kilometers long.
 While Bremen is highly walkable, you can cover more of the Market Square-Schnoor Quarter route (which starts from its Altstadt or Old Town) on a Bremen motorhome hire.

 You can then easily drive your campervan rental to Kiel, two hours northeast and Germany’s gateway to the Baltic.
 Today, it is a city that is vibrant yet laid back and hosts many international sailing events.